SymbolixAU/clubhouser/README.md

 set_token("mysecrettoken")
 ```

-To retreive your token (if needed):
+To retrieve your token (if needed):

 ``` r